amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

     (define-macro (<name> [param] ...) <body> ...)

-> This special form is implemented as part of an extra credit problem.
+> This special form is implemented as an extension in lieu of standard macros.

 Constructs a new macro procedure with `param`s as its parameters and the `body` expressions as its body and binds it to `name` in the current environment.
 `name` must be a valid Scheme symbol.
 Each `param` must be a unique valid Scheme symbol. `(<name> [param] ...)` can be [variadic](#variadic-functions).

-Macro procedures should be lexically scoped, like lambda procedures.
+Macro procedures are lexically scoped, like lambda procedures.

 ## Core Interpreter